The gripping second novel from the author of the award-winning Acts of Omission

 'A skilful prose stylist and a connoisseur of telling details' Guardian

-Ageing war correspondent Lawrence Leith has retreated to a small village in the French countryside to mourn the end of his marriage and the loss of his job.
+Lawrence Leith has retreated from his once-successful career in TV to a small village in the south of France to mourn the end of his marriage and the loss of his job.

 The majority of Terry Stiastny's journalistic career was spent reporting for BBC News, which she left in 2012.
 During her time at the BBC, she worked in Berlin and Brussels, covered politics in Westminster and spent many years on BBC Radio 4 news programmes.
 She was educated at Oxford University, studying PPE at Balliol College and International Relations (MPhil) at St Antony's College.
 She lives in London with her husband and two sons.
 Acts of Omission won the Paddy Power Political Fiction Book of the Year Award 2014.